'Yellow Building' is now River Park Apartments

-With the Washington Redskins name under the hottest national spotlight, sports teams with Native American names in general are coming under more scrutiny than ever, which brings up the question:
+With the Washington Redskins name recently under a hot national spotlight, sports teams with Native American names in general are coming under more scrutiny than ever, which brings up the question:

 Should Milford High replace its Indian mascot?

 Those in favor of keeping the mascot name and symbol will say that the "Milford Indian" name reflects the early history of our city when 375 years ago the chief of the Paugussett Indian tribe, Ansantawae, granted a piece of land along the Wepawaug River to the first English settlers in 1639.

 Those in favor of changing the name point to movements across the country for sports ownership to change the names of such teams as the Cleveland Indians (baseball), Atlanta Braves (baseball), Kansas City Chiefs (football) and Chicago Blackhawks (hockey), saying that such "stereotypes" are both insulting and inaccurate.
 Years after these controversies simmered, all of the above names remain intact.

 The propriety of using Native American names and images in sports has been a topic of public controversy in the United States and Canada since the 1960s.
 Numerous civil rights, religious, educational, athletic, and academic organizations consider the use of native names or symbols by non-native teams to be a harmful form of ethnic stereotyping which should be eliminated; however surveys of public opinion indicate that the majority of people in the United States support retaining the names and images in current use.